ghybs/manage-libs-versions/README.md

 Easily create a list of Radio Inputs to let user choose Library Versions, retrieve the selection and prepare a list of Assets to be dynamically loaded.

+The Assets list is compatible with [load-js-css](https://github.com/ghybs/load-js-css) library.

 ## Quick usage guide